ozkary/ozkary.github.io/_posts/2023/2023-08-05-data-engineering-process-fundamentals-data-streaming.md

 - Define Kafka Topic: Define the Kafka topic to send messages (turnstile-stream in this example)

 - Create a Kafka Producer:
-  - Create an instance of the Kafka producer with the configured settings
+  - Create an instance of the Kafka producer with the broker end-point
+  - Use a `value_serializer` to encode the string message with unicode utf-8

 - Define Message Contents:
-  - Prepare the message you want to send to Kafka
-  - In this example, the message is a comma-delimited string with 11 columns
+  - Prepare the message to send as a CSV string with the header and value information

 - Produce Messages:
   - Use the send method of the Kafka producer to send messages to the Kafka topic, turnstile-stream